matplotlib/matplotlib/doc/devel/documenting_mpl.rst

-We used to use a symlink for :file:`mpl-data` too, but the distro becomes very large on platforms that do not support links (eg the font files are duplicated and large)
+We used to use a symlink for :file:`mpl-data` too, but the distro becomes very large on platforms that do not support links (e.g., the font files are duplicated and large)

 .. _internal-section-refs: